stormpath/stormpath-sdk-java/docs/source/quickstart.rst

 #end

-#if( !$servlet )
+#if( $spring or $springboot or $sczuul )

 Spring Security
 ^^^^^^^^^^^^^^^

 The |project| assumes Spring Security will be used to secure your ${apptype} by default.

+#if( $spring )

-To ensure this works correctly, you will need a Spring Security configuration class:
+To ensure this works correctly, you will need a Spring Security configuration class and apply the ``stormpath()`` hook:

 .. code-block:: java
-    :emphasize-lines: 7
+    :emphasize-lines: 10

     @Configuration
+    @ComponentScan
+    @PropertySource("classpath:application.properties")
+    @EnableStormpathWebSecurity
     public class SpringSecurityWebAppConfig extends WebSecurityConfigurerAdapter {
         @Override
         protected void configure(HttpSecurity http) throws Exception {
         }
     }

+Without this, you will see a browser popup prompting for authentication, which is the default basic authentication behavior for Spring Security.

+#elseif( $springboot )

+No programmatic configuration is needed to make use of Spring Security.
+The |project| handles enabling Stormpath's Spring Security integration automatically.

+#end

 By default, all paths are locked down with Spring Security.
 Stormpath's Spring Security integration follows this idiomatic behavior.